mr1hm/reactjs-oc-next/SLIDES.md

 > ### We had to drop React 15 support due to the way React 16 works and how we use it.
 > ### \- zeit

-???

-Something to keep in mind: The latest version of Next.js relies on features added to React 16.
-So if you are somehow constrained to an older version of React, maybe save Next.js for something greenfield.
-Next.js is maintained by a company with its own development resources and priorities so, as usual, we're just along for the ride.

 ---

 class: middle, center

 # 🤖 Scripts

-???

-Step Two is adding a couple of NPM scripts to `package.json`.

-The Next.js package includes a command line executable that we can use in our `package.json` scripts.

 ---